Takadagawa stable

 Takadagawa stable (高田川部屋, Takadagawa-beya) is a stable of sumo wrestlers, one of the Nishonoseki ichimon or group of stables.
 It was formed in 1974 by former ōzeki Maenoyama, and was originally in the Takasago group of stables before joining the Nishonoseki ichimon.
 A series of wrestlers from Taiwan were recruited in the late 1980s.
 Later a Mongolian, Maenoyu, was at the stable from 2004 until 2007, but there have been no foreigners recruited since Maenoyu's retirement and the current stablemaster has indicated there are no plans to do in the immediate future.
 As of January 2023, it had 19 wrestlers.

-Takadagawa stable is currently home to the 41rst Shikimori Inosuke.

 History

 In 1998, the Japan Sumo Association board election nominated Takadagawa as trustee.
 However, he did not follow the Takasago clan's candidacy and ran for office by himself, causing a dispute.
 Takadagawa was excommunicated from the ichimon and the stable became independent.
 As he was approaching the mandatory retirement age, Maenoyama handed over control to Futagoyama stable's former sekiwake Akinoshima in 2009, as Akinoshima had dissension with the head coach at his stable.
 In 2011, the stable joined the Nishonoseki ichimon ending nearly thirteen years of non-alignment with an ichimon.